Cyclotron Road

 Cyclotron Road is a fellowship program for technology innovators at Lawrence Berkeley National Laboratory, or Berkeley Lab.
 Cyclotron Road supports entrepreneurial scientists as they advance their own technology projects that have the promise of significant global impact.
 The core support for the program comes from the Department of Energy's Office of Energy Efficiency and Renewable Energy, through the Lab-Embedded Entrepreneurship Program.
 Most of the technologies developed by Cyclotron Road fellows are designed to accelerate the transition to a decarbonized economy.

 Berkeley Lab manages the program in close partnership with Activate, a nonprofit organization established to scale the Cyclotron Road fellowship model to a greater number of innovators around the U.S. and the world.
-In 2020, the U.S. Department of Energy expanded its Lab-Embedded Entrepreneurship Program (LEEP), under which the Cyclotron Road fellowship operates, to additional sites modeled after the Berkeley prototype.
-Through its partnership with Activate, the program offers fellows a two-year funded fellowship that includes a stipend and access to national laboratory facilities to develop emerging clean-energy and advanced-technology ventures.The Activate website describes this connection explicitly: "Activate’s entrepreneurial fellowship model originated at Cyclotron Road, a division of Lawrence Berkeley National Laboratory and founding Activate partner."
+The Activate website describes this connection explicitly: "Activate’s entrepreneurial fellowship model originated at Cyclotron Road, a division of Lawrence Berkeley National Laboratory and founding Activate partner."
 Activate Fellows have founded companies have raised more $1.3 billion in follow-on funding and created more than 1200 jobs.